-We’ve seen many suggestions for three-player petanque games, but most of them are too complex and confusing to be fun.
-There are only two three-player versions of petanque that we recommend.
+There are many ways to play 3-way games, but most of them are too complex and confusing to be fun.
+Here are two three-player versions of petanque that we recommend.

 Suppose the photo (below) was taken at the end of the round.
 The player with gold boules scores two points against the yellow jack on the right.
 The player with the silver boule scores one point against the green jack on the left.
 The player with the black-striped boules scores nothing.

-- The player that throws next is the one whose best distance is longest.
-Suppose that the photo (above) was taken while the players still had unplayed boules.
-The player with the gold boules would throw next.
-Even though his boules are closest to the yellow jack, the other players are closer to the green jack than he is to the yellow jack, so he throws next.
+If the photo was taken while the players still have unplayed boules, the player with the gold boules would throw next because he is “away”— the other players are closer to the green jack than he is to either the green or the yellow jack.